Causal Preference Elicitation: Experiments

 \subsection{DAG-GFlowNet Prior}

 To assess the impact of stronger observational priors, we train a DAG-generating GFlowNet \citep[DAG-GFN,][]{pmlr-v180-deleu22a} on Sachs.
 We adopt a training procedure analogous to that used by \citet{daSilva2025} on ancestral graphs.
 See \cref{sec:dag-gfn-details} for details.
-We initialize our particle posterior using samples drawn from the trained DAG-GFN and then run our CaPE method with including identical settings as before.
+We initialize our particle posterior using samples drawn from the trained DAG-GFN and then run our CaPE method with identical settings as before.
+This experiment illustrates the modularity of CaPE: the posterior-refinement step does not depend on the particular sampler used to produce the initial DAG particles.

 We see in \cref{fig:sachs_curves_gfn} that initializing CaPE with a DAG-GFN prior improves performance relative to the baselines, consistently reducing average predictive entropy and SHD while increasing the expected true class probability (ETCP) across iterations.
 When compared to \cref{fig:sachs_curves}, we see significant improvements on SHD and ETCP.
 These results highlight that strong observational priors gracefully complement our causal preference elicitation framework.